-Know what are the different types of t shirt styles and how you can style them.
+Know what are the different types of t-shirts styles and how you can style them.
 Read in brief about the history of the t shirts as well.

 The evolution of the classic t-shirt has been impressive, to say the least.
 From the first prototype of the union suits developed in the US in the late 1800’s, it has undergone several transformations to emerge as the one of the most versatile men’s garment of clothing.
 Its 100-year-long tradition that began as a workwear staple to its current role as an ultimate style statement, it is a quintessential garment that has found a place in every man’s heart and wardrobe.